hackclub/hackclub/workshops/BitEx/README.md

 }
 ```

-Explanation: The `manifest_version` will be 2 according to chrome's documentation as `manifest_version` 1 was also deprecated in Chrome 18.
+Explanation: The `manifest_version` will be 2 according to chrome's documentation as `manifest_version` 1 was deprecated in Chrome 18.
 The `version` is your extension's version.
 If you roll out updates to your extension, the version number increases.

-Now, we are going to put our extension's icon in the main Google Chrome toolbar and also have a popup UI for our extension, therefore we will use the `browser_action`.
+Now, we are going to have our extension's icon in the main Google Chrome toolbar and also have a popup UI for our extension, therefore we will use the `browser_action`.

 If you want to create an icon that isn't always visible, use a `page action` instead of a `browser action`.